Academic Technologies (AT) provides numerous services to the GW community, enriching the academic experience for students, faculty, and staff.

 Our Audiovisual Design and Engineering team provides award-winning learning space solutions to complex technological and pedagogical challenges.
 By considering the audiovisual and IT equipment specifications, classroom capacities, sightlines, acoustics, ADA compliance, and other physical space requirements, AT ensures that the design of each classroom supports a variety of teaching styles and learning environments.

 Our Lecture Capture system simplifies the course recording process for instructors in supported locations by automating the capture, upload, and delivery of audio and video recordings of lectures.
-Captured lectures can be accessed by registered students through Blackboard.
+Lecture Capture recordings can be scheduled through Blackboard and accessed later by registered students.

 Our Solutions Center is our primary point of contact for those seeking technology assistance with AT-provided services and supported learning spaces.
 The Solutions Center provides information, remote support, and operational coordination for services.